 \subsubsection{Burton's method: algebraic certification}

-Let us briefly review the method Burton used in \cite{BurtonBenjaminA2017Tchc}, which can be summarized as: \begin{enumerate} \item For each ideal triangulation, compute its canonical triangulation numerically using \texttt{SnapPea}, and group them by the canonical triangulations computed. \item For triangulations in each group, perform an exhaustive search through $2$-$3$ and $3$-$2$ Pachner moves, attempting to identify groups that should have been merged in step 1, but were not due to numerical accuracy issues, thus refining the grouping. \item For each group, compute the list $\{\text{orientability}, H_1 = \pi_1^{\text{ab}}, S_2^{\text{ab}}(\pi_1),\dots, S_{k}^{\text{ab}}(\pi_1)\}$ of algebraic invariants to certify that all groups are distinct, increasing $k$ if necessary, where $S_i^{\text{ab}}(G)$ is the multi-set of abelianisations of index $i$ subgroups of $G$, one subgroup for each conjugacy class.
+Let us briefly review the method Burton used in \cite{BurtonBenjaminA2017Tchc}, which can be summarized as: \begin{enumerate} \item For each ideal triangulation, compute its canonical triangulation numerically using \texttt{SnapPea}, and partition them into classes by the canonical triangulations computed. \item For triangulations in each class, perform an exhaustive search through $2$-$3$ and $3$-$2$ Pachner moves, attempting to identify classes that should have been merged in step 1, but were not due to numerical accuracy issues, thus refining the partitioning. \item For each class, compute the list $\{\text{orientability}, H_1 = \pi_1^{\text{ab}}, S_2^{\text{ab}}(\pi_1),\dots, S_{k}^{\text{ab}}(\pi_1)\}$ of algebraic invariants to certify that all groups are distinct, increasing $k$ if necessary, where $S_i^{\text{ab}}(G)$ is the multi-set of abelianisations of index $i$ subgroups of $G$, one subgroup for each conjugacy class.
 For the $9$-tetrahedra census, $k = 11$ was required and sufficed. \end{enumerate} Note that to confirm the completeness of previous censuses, Burton dealt with all candidates with no more than $9$ tetrahedra at once, hence triangulations that were grouped with triangulations with fewer tetrahedra were discarded immediately due to nonminimality.

-There are several aspects where numerical computation could cause issues in step 1: \begin{itemize} \item A quantity \textit{tilt} is used to characterize whether tetrahedra meet concavely, parallely or convexly, each corresponding to the tilt being positive, zero, or negative respectively \cite{Weeks:convex,SW:tilt}.
-When the absolute value of tilt is small, the numerical computation may falsefully recognize the sign of tilt, resulting in an incorrect canonical triangulation. \item Flat tetrahedra being falsefully recognized as non-flat, which would then be incorrectly dealt with when subdividing Epstein--Penner triangulations into canonical triangulations. \end{itemize}
+There are several aspects where numerical computation could cause issues in step 1: \begin{itemize} \item A quantity \textit{tilt} is used to characterize whether tetrahedra meet concavely, parallelly or convexly, each corresponding to the tilt being positive, zero, or negative respectively \cite{Weeks:convex,SW:tilt}.
+When the absolute value of tilt is small, the numerical computation may falsely recognize the sign of tilt, resulting in an incorrect canonical triangulation. \item Flat tetrahedra being falsely recognized as non-flat, which would then be incorrectly dealt with when subdividing Epstein--Penner triangulations into canonical triangulations. \end{itemize}

 When the above issues arise in step 1, \texttt{SnapPea}/\texttt{SnapPy} fails to find the correct canonical triangulation and arrives at an incorrect one, while still representing the same manifold as the input triangulation.
 Hence steps 2 and 3 were necessary to spot and resolve these miscomputed cases.
 However, steps 2 and 3 can be very expensive to perform, and require back-and-forth adjustments of parameters.
 Furthermore, although successful for censuses with at most $9$ tetrahedra, it is unknown whether step 3 will separate all cases within a computable scope, or even if it will separate all of them in theory \cite{Gardam:profinite}.